-New Mexico requires that all new teachers receive mentoring, and the state commendably factors teacher effectiveness into the advancement from a probationary to a nonprobationary license, ensuring that only effective teachers will advance.
-With the exception of giving districts authority for how teachers are paid, the state's other policies regarding teacher compensation are sorely lacking.
-New Mexico does not support retention bonuses, compensation for relevant prior work experience, differential pay for teachers working in high-needs schools or shortage subject areas, or performance pay.
+North Dakota does not require mentoring or any other induction support for new teachers, and the state's requirements for a nonprobationary license have not been shown to advance teacher effectiveness.
+North Dakota does give districts authority for how teachers are paid, but the state's other policies regarding teacher compensation need improvement.
+North Dakota does not support retention bonuses, compensation for relevant prior work experience, differential pay for teachers working in high-needs schools or shortage subject areas, or performance pay.
 In addition, the state provides only a defined benefit pension plan for teachers.
-New Mexico's pension polices are not portable, flexible or fair to all workers.
+The state's pension polices are not portable, flexible or fair to all workers.
 Further, retirement benefits are determined by a formula that is not neutral, meaning that pension wealth does not accumulate uniformly for each year a teacher works.

-Area 3: B
+Area 3: C+